-Canadian housing starts fall to lowest in almost two years
+Canadian housing starts fell to the lowest in almost two years in September, led by a drop in British Columbia, a government report showed.

 Builders began work on an annualized pace of 188,683 units last month, down 5.1 per cent from August, Canada Mortgage and Housing Corp. said.
 It was a third straight monthly decline and the lowest since November 2016, driven by an 8.9 per cent drop in urban multiple-unit projects.
 Construction on new single-unit homes rose 2 per cent.